2Abendsegler/GClh/docu/faq.md

 <a id="3-en"></a>

-## 3. Hints for use on Android devices.
+## 3. Hints for using on Android devices.
 ...
 <br>